yangzeyu8/Summer-2022/README.md

 # Summer 2022

 In Summer 2022, I will make some contributions supervised by Prof. Joe Warren to make COMP 665 better.
+I will possibly work 40-50 hours per week.
 Specifically, I will do the following:

 - Design a bonus project about neural networks.
 - Research on improving the machine grader by using explainable machine learning algorithms.